 As per the t-test result, in water, there was no significant variation in the mean concentration of zinc observed between sites during the monsoon season.
 In sediments, it showed significant variation between sites such as S1and S2; S9 and S10; S11and S12; S13and S14; and S17and S18 in all the seasons.
-Concentration of copper in the midstream segment showed no significant variation between sites in all seasons.
-Iron showed significant variation between sites during premonsoon and postmonsoon season or both, except for sites such as S5 and S6 of upstream and S9 and S10 of midstream.
-In upstream segment, chromium showed significant variation between sites in all seasons except for sites S3 and S4 during monsoon and postmonsoon seasons.
-In the midstream segment, no significant variation was observed between sites during monsoon season.
+The concentration of copper in the midstream segment showed no significant variation between sites in all seasons.
+Iron showed significant variation between sites during pre-monsoon and post-monsoon seasons or both, except for sites such as S5 and S6 of upstream and S9 and S10 of midstream.
+In the upstream segment, chromium showed significant variation between sites in all seasons except for sites S3 and S4 during monsoon and postmonsoon seasons.
+In the midstream segment, no significant variation was observed between sites during the monsoon season.

 Figure 1 Annual Mean Concentration of Heavy Metals in River Sediment